 6 Steps to Transition Your Toddler From the Crib to a Bed

 Sleep: Why we need it and how to get it?
-Reading 6 Steps to Transition Your Toddler From the Crib to a Bed 8 minutes Next 2 Routines to Ease Parenting & 5 Ways to Save Your Sanity
+Reading 6 Steps to Transition Your Toddler From the Crib to a Bed 8 minutes Next Baby Naps: How Long and Often

 Does baby seem to be outgrowing her crib?
 Like, literally growing too tall?
 Kicking her legs between the rails?
 Trying to climb out, or treating it like it’s a jungle gym?
 Or is there a sibling on the way that will need the crib?
 These are common questions every parent asks themselves while raising toddlers.
 While you may think climbing out is a fool-proof sign to start the transition, it actually is not.
 Here are some tips on reading the signs for a healthy transition from crib to bed and six steps to do it.